Arrow BOOK

 • Bleeding

-• Lead movement or changes in stimulation coverage
+• Lead movement affecting stimulation coverage

 • Local discomfort at implant sites